magik0pap1/2023.0169/README.md

-The repository contains all files necessary to replicate computational experiments as those reported in the paper "Average case sub-quadratic  exact and heuristic procedures for the traveling salesman 2-OPT neighborhood", by Giuseppe Lancia and Paolo Vidoni, INFORM Journal on Computing, 2024.
+The repository contains all files necessary to replicate computational experiments as those reported in the paper "Average case sub-quadratic  exact and heuristic procedures for the traveling salesman 2-OPT neighborhood", by Giuseppe Lancia and Paolo Vidoni, INFORMS Journal on Computing, 2024.

 The programs are in c.
 They can be compiled by running